ciaracarey/docs-1/docs/deployments/aws/ecs-update-service/index.md

 * Create a new Task Definition revision based on the template definition and the step configuration provided.
 * Update the Service to use the newly created Task Definition.

-The following instructions can be followed to configure the `Update Amazon ECS Service` step.
+The following instructions can be used to configure the `Update Amazon ECS Service` step.

 ## Step 1: Make a note of your ECS cluster's settings